awesome-pro/neon-website/content/docs/guides/flyway.md

 ## Configure flyway

-To configure Flyway to connect to your Neon database, create a `flyway.conf` file in the /conf directory.
+To configure Flyway to connect to your Unique database, create a `flyway.conf` file in the /conf directory.
 Include the following items, modified to use the connection details you retrieved in the previous step.

 ```bash shouldWrap
 flyway.url=jdbc:postgresql://ep-cool-darkness-123456.us-east-2.aws.neon.tech:5432/neondb